hashicorp/terraform-provider-awscc/docs/resources/sagemaker_model_package.md

 ### Optional

-- `additional_inference_specification_definition` (Attributes) Additional Inference Specification specifies details about inference jobs that can be run with models based on this model package.AdditionalInferenceSpecifications can be added to existing model packages using AdditionalInferenceSpecificationsToAdd. (see [below for nested schema](#nestedatt--additional_inference_specification_definition))
 - `additional_inference_specifications` (Attributes List) An array of additional Inference Specification objects. (see [below for nested schema](#nestedatt--additional_inference_specifications))
 - `additional_inference_specifications_to_add` (Attributes List) An array of additional Inference Specification objects. (see [below for nested schema](#nestedatt--additional_inference_specifications_to_add))
 - `approval_description` (String) A description provided for the model approval.
 - `certify_for_marketplace` (Boolean) Whether to certify the model package for listing on AWS Marketplace.
 - `client_token` (String) A unique token that guarantees that the call to this API is idempotent.
-- `created_by` (Attributes) Information about the user who created or modified an experiment, trial, trial component, lineage group, or project. (see [below for nested schema](#nestedatt--created_by))
 - `customer_metadata_properties` (Map of String) The metadata properties associated with the model package versions.
 - `domain` (String) The machine learning domain of the model package you specified.
 - `drift_check_baselines` (Attributes) Represents the drift check baselines that can be used when the model monitor is set using the model package. (see [below for nested schema](#nestedatt--drift_check_baselines))
-- `environment` (Map of String) Sets the environment variables in the Docker container
 - `inference_specification` (Attributes) Details about inference jobs that can be run with models based on this model package. (see [below for nested schema](#nestedatt--inference_specification))
-- `last_modified_by` (Attributes) Information about the user who created or modified an experiment, trial, trial component, lineage group, or project. (see [below for nested schema](#nestedatt--last_modified_by))
 - `last_modified_time` (String) The time at which the model package was last modified.
 - `metadata_properties` (Attributes) Metadata properties of the tracking entity, trial, or trial component. (see [below for nested schema](#nestedatt--metadata_properties))
 - `model_approval_status` (String) The approval status of the model package.